tdbgamer/atlanta_fp_rust/PITCHME.md

 ---

 ## Ownership System
-- Rust compiler keeps track of who owns a variable throughout the program.

 #### Ownership Rules
 - Each value in Rust has a variable that’s called its owner.
 - There can only be one owner at a time.